-- Indigenous languages are not just translations of English.
+Indigenous languages are not just translations of English.
 Some ideas, phrases and thoughts we say in English may be impossible to say in exactly the same way in your language, and some things in your language may be impossible to say in exactly the same way in English.
 Each language expresses unique ideas and thoughts.
 This is why putting aside English in your sessions is so important.

-Though it may be tempting to translate English stories, songs or phrases into your language, it is important to understand that your language may not have the same concepts or protocols.
-It is better to learn songs, stories and conversation from your language, rather than the other way around. - It may not be polite or proper protocol to talk about some things in your language that we usually talk about in English.
+- It may not be polite or proper protocol to talk about some things in your language that we usually talk about in English.
 It's important to listen to the mentor and not try to force them to talk about certain topics that might be inappropriate in your language.
-For example: - · In some languages and cultures, it is only appropriate for one gender to make certain speeches and tell certain stories. - · In some languages, it's important to not speak too directly or with too much certainty, as it can be seen as inappropriate or rude. - · Saying certain things to Elders may not be appropriate because of their age or status. - Some stories might only be appropriate to be told at certain times of year. - · On the other hand, there may be things viewed as inappropriate in English that are perfectly okay to talk about in your language.
+For example: - · In some languages and cultures, it is only appropriate for one gender to make certain speeches and tell certain stories. - · In some languages, it's important to not speak too directly or with too much certainty, as it can be seen as inappropriate or rude. - · Saying certain things to Elders may not be appropriate because of their age or status. - · Some stories might only be appropriate to be told at certain times of year.